True Links Golf Courses of New Zealand

-The seventeenth is ranked as one of the greatest golf holes in the world and was our favourite!
-Named Taonganui, The Jewel, is a 442-yard slight dogleg right par 4.
+The seventeenth is ranked as one of the greatest golf holes in the world and was our favorite!
+Named Taonganui, The Jewel is a 442-yard slight dogleg right par 4.
 With a pair of bunkers short left, I hit stinger 4-iron that found the second bunker, my only of the day.

 Nelson Golf Club

 Just as we were getting ready to play Nelson Golf Club, it poured rain for a solid 45 minutes.
 Once a break in the weather presented itself, Menekse and I immediately went into the pro-shop and checked in.
 “It could get pretty windy out there,” the Head Professional said with a wee smile as he told us that we could tee it up when we were ready.
 “Windy?
 We’ve played Carnoustie my good man” I silently thought to myself as we loaded our golf bags onto the trollies and made our way to the first tee.